superbrothers/kubernetes-docs/kubectl_auth_can-i.md

   kubectl auth can-i create pods --all-namespaces

   # Check to see if I can list deployments in my current namespace
-  kubectl auth can-i list deployments.extensions
+  kubectl auth can-i list deployments.apps

   # Check to see if I can do everything in my current namespace ("*" means all)
   kubectl auth can-i '*' '*'